PrasunBanerjee04/QR_Presentations/README.md

 # QR_Presentations
 Repository of reports and notebooks of my quantitative research work.
 Includes market microstructure alpha research, factor modeling, arbitrage.
+It should go without saying that none of the information in this repository constitutes professional financial advice.

 ## Structure